revillo/vulcro/Samples/Grass/README.md

 ![alt text](grass.png "Grass")

-This demo renders 160k individually animated blades of grass, and runs at a cool 200fps on a GTX 970 with essentially zero cpu utilization.
+This demo renders 160k individually animated blades of grass.

-The goal is to show off some more advanced capabilities with Vulkan.
+The goal is to show off deferred rendering by rendering out to color and emissive buffers before a final pass.

-There is still some bloat left to cut down on, so check back soon!

 ### Deferred Rendering

 Instead of targeting the swapchain, we can target a group of images to render different buffers to.
 Here, I'll render color and emissive, which is used for the bloom effect.

 ```c++